 What About People Search?

-Facebook Directory acts like a phone book of sorts, but Facebook’s official search page is here: http://www.facebook.com/people-search.php
+Facebook Directory acts like a phone book of sorts, and here is Facebook’s official search page where you can search for the person you’re looking for.

 With People Search, you can use identifying details to track a person down.
 For example, you can narrow down your search using their location, workplace, or school.
 However, you have to log in to use People Search.
 If this is the browsing method you want to go with, you can make a fake Facebook account.